Political groups

 Biography

 Gerald Häfner was born in Munich, Germany.
-From 1978 to 1984 Häfner studied Germanic Studies, Waldorf Educational Methods, Sociology and Philosophy in München, Witten und Bochum.
+From 1978 to 1984 Häfner studied Germanic Studies, Waldorf Educational Methods, Sociology and Philosophy in Munich, Witten and Bochum.
 Before entering politics, he worked as a Waldorf teacher, author and journalist.

-Gerald Häfner was a Member of the European Parliament for Alliance '90/The Greens between 2009 and 2014, aligned to the Group of the Greens/European Free Alliance.
-He was Vice-Chair of the Delegation for relations with the Korean Peninsula and a member of the committees for Constitutional Affairs, Legal Affairs and the Petitions Committee.
+Gerald Häfner was a Member of the European Parliament for Alliance 90/The Greens between 2009 and 2014, affiliated with the Group of the Greens/European Free Alliance.
+He was Vice-Chair of the Delegation for relations with the Korean Peninsula, member of the committees on Constitutional Affairs and on Legal Affairs and a substitute member of the Petitions Committee.
 In addition to his committee assignments, Häfner was a member of the European Parliament's Advisory Committee on the Conduct of Members from 2012 until 2014.

-He has co-authored significant legislative texts, including a draft for a new German Constitution after German unification, a Constitution for Lower Saxony that has been adopted and has authored laws on transparency, participation, deliberative democracy, fairer elections, initiatives, referenda, and more and better European democracy.
+He co-authored significant legislative texts, including a draft for a new German Constitution after German unification, a Constitution for Lower Saxony that was adopted, and he authored laws on transparency, participation, deliberative democracy, fairer elections, initiatives, referenda, and more and better European democracy.

-Gerald Häfner is the co-founder of several foundations.
-He was one of the central figure involved in the foundation of Democracy International, an international democracy NGO in 2011, which he served on as a board member.
-Häfner also established Democracy International’s partner organisation Mehr Demokratie e.V., an NGO for citizen participation and direct democracy.
-Other organisations he has founded include Federal Foundation for the study of the Communist Dictatorship in Eastern Germany, the Petra Kelly Foundation, Democratic Europe Now and ReThink Europe.
-He also was an initiator, author and rapporteur of European Citizens’ Initiative, the first instrument for transnational citizen participation in the EU and worldwide.
+Gerald Häfner is the co-founder of several assocations/organisations.
+He was one of the central figures involved in the foundation of Democracy International, an international democracy NGO, in 2011, which he served on as a board member.
+Häfner was also co-initiator of Mehr Demokratie e.V., Democracy International’s partner organisation and NGO for citizen participation and direct democracy.
+Other organisations he co-founded include the Federal Foundation for the study of the Communist Dictatorship in Eastern Germany, the Petra Kelly Foundation, Democratic Europe Now and ReThink Europe.
+He also was an initiator, author and rapporteur of the European Citizens’ Initiative, the first instrument for transnational citizen participation in the EU and worldwide.
 He co-created the Check the Democracy Navigator for all instruments of direct democracy available in Germany.

-Häfner is also a consultant on democracy, on citizen-participation and on constitution-making to various parliaments and civil society organizations in different countries.
-He has been Head of the Social Sciences Section at the Freie Hochschule für Geisteswissenschaft Goetheanum since June 2016 in Dornach, Switzerland.
+Häfner is also a consultant on democracy, on citizen participation and on constitution-making to various parliaments and civil society organisations in different countries.
+He has been Head of the Social Sciences Section at the Goetheanum (Freie Hochschule für Geisteswissenschaft) in Dornach, Switzerland, since June 2016.